 The Rally Series’

-NSWRC events are a step up from the DRS and HRS, with a higher standard of cars and competitors.
+NSWRC events are a step up from the CRS and HRS, with a higher standard of cars and competitors.
 The pace in a NSWRC is generally much quicker, and the required commitment of time and money is also more significant.
 These events attract a much higher degree of marketing and promotional activity, and will include ceremonial starts and media days.